joathert/canofi-app/README.md

 The browser image loading is complicated by the fact that the embedded python code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
 This convoluted step is not neccessary using standard python, so use that for important research.

+## Testing of algorithms
+GRAPH HERE OF XY PLOT, WITH SHORT DESCRIPTION OF METHOD

 ## Attribution
 The LAI algorithm is a port of [Hemiphot.R](https://github.com/naturalis/Hemiphot):